lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 #### **2.1 Regression**

-When we need to predict continuous valued output (i.e a numeric value), we use a supervised learning technique called regression.
+When we need to predict continuous valued output (i.e. a numeric value), we use a supervised learning technique called regression.

 Let's take one male.
 We want to model the calories burned while exercising.